 Cooking the perfect Irish chip is not as simple as chopping a few spuds and plunging them straight into hot oil.
 This just doesn't work - by the time the inside of the chip has softened, the outside is just too crispy and burnt.

-My trick for cooking the perfect Irish chip is parboiling.
+My secret for cooking the perfect Irish chip is parboiling the potatoes before deep frying them.

 - Sea salt

-- 6 pints of canola oil for deep frying.
+- Canola oil or vegetable oil for deep frying.

 Peel the potatoes.